gonzomir/minimal-share-buttons/readme.txt

 == Usage ==

-There are three ways of displaying the share buttons on a post or page:
+There are five ways of displaying the share buttons on a post or page:

 1. Force them to display under the content of the post by checking the relevant checkboxes in the Display settings sections on the plugin settings screen.
 2. Add Share widget to the sidebar or another widget area.
 3. Use the Gutenberg block to add the share buttons whereever you want in the post content.
+4. Use the shortcode `[msb_share title="Share this"]` in the classic editor.
+5. Use the function `msb_display_buttons()` to render the widget in your theme templates.

 == Changelog ==

+= 1.4 =
+* Define a single function to render the sharing buttons.
+* Register a shortcode for rendering the widget in classic editor.
+* Update the block editor components, used in the msb/share block.

 = 1.3.1 =
 * Change default container element to `div`.